-Thanksgiving travel to Hong Kong may have you missing the epic American dinner.
-Luckily, most major four- and five-star hotels serve grand feasts (at a considerable price) that replicate the spread you traditionally eat back home.
-However, if you're willing to look a little deeper into the city's offerings, a few local restaurants hold a dedicated Thanksgiving Day meal at a fairer price.
-Pull up a chair to a table filled with American transplants seeking a taste of home and American-born Chinese looking for comfort food.
-The meal will always be filling and the conversation good—but make sure to book in advance.
+If you travel to Hong Kong on Thanksgiving, you may be missing the epic American holiday dinner.
+The good news is most major four- and five-star hotels serve grand feasts (at a considerable price) that replicate the spread you traditionally eat back home.
+However, if you want to spend less, a few local restaurants hold a dedicated Thanksgiving Day meal.
+Pull up a chair to a table filled with transplants from the U.S. seeking a taste of home and some Chinese people born in the U.S. looking for comfort food.
+The meal will always be filling and the conversation good, but make sure to book in advance.

 Main St. Deli, located inside The Langham, a posh hotel in the heart of the Tsim Sha Tsui district, is one of the only restaurants in Hong Kong where you'll find a real Reuben sandwich and New York Cheesecake, among other comfort foods from the U.S. For the 2019 holidays, the deli offers a Thanksgiving meal to-go that includes turkey, stuffing, gravy, and other sides for groups of six to 10 ($2,158 HKD or $276 U.S.) or 16 to 20 people ($3,588 HKD or $459 U.S.).
 You can order turkey, sides, and desserts separately.
 Once your food is in hand, hightail it to your room for a private dinner, then hit the pool to work off the food.